YaronKoresh/shual/README.md

 # What it does?

-* Hashes passwords into a sequence of a part of the ASCII charset.
+* Hashes passwords into a sequence of capital english charset.

-* Generate hashes by length/strength, with each length/strength independent from other lengths.
+* Generate hashes by length/strength, with each length/strength independent from other lengths/strength.

 * Supports passwords/salts with emojis & other high level characters.